failstream/SAMMI-audio-app/README.md

     path or nickname: Required
     id: Optional
     Ext Trigger Name: Required If you don't set this then what's the point?
 Set it to a trigger name and then create another button that gets triggered with it.

 #SAMMI Extension Triggers

+OK, so now we get to the really interesting bit.
+There are tons of events that happen that fires an extension trigger in SAMMI and I'm sure it will allow for some neat effects.
+Every event is prefixed with "SoundEvent: " in order to allow you to create a button that catches every event from this extension.
+Keep in mind that the data I pass to these events may still change based on feedback.
+Some of the data in the objects may be undefined depending on a variety of factors.

+"SoundEvent: Stop"  Fires when a sound is stopped. data: {path, id}

+"SoundEvent: Mute"  Fires when a sound is muted/unmuted. data: {path, id}

+"SoundEvent: Pause"  Fires when a sound is paused. data: {path, id}

+"SoundEvent: Fade"  Fires when a fade has completed. data: {path, id}

+"SoundEvent: RateChange"  Fires when a sound's rate has changed. data: {path, id}

+"SoundEvent: VolumeChange"  Fires when a sound's volume has changed. data: {path, id}

+"SoundEvent: Load"  Fires when a sound has loaded and is ready to play.
+This only happens directly after choosing the folder in the browser.
+This will let you grab the paths in SAMMI without having to be dependant on getting them from the browser or knowing the name of the file.
+Keep in mind that this happens prior to load errors, so you will want to watch for those even after you get this event. data: {path}

+"SoundEvent: Play" Fires when a sound has begun playing. {path, id}

+"SoundEvent: End" Fires when a sound has reached the end.
+Be wary that for looping sounds this will fire every time it reaches the end. {path, id, looping}

+"SoundEvent: ERROR -Load" Fires when there is a load error.
+This only happens directly after choosing the folder in the browser.
+You can use this event to filter out files that have loaded with errors and remove them after you've already loaded them with the previous extension.
+The error number corresponds with a Howler.js error. {path, id, error}

+"SoundEvent: ERROR -Play" Fires when there is an error trying to play a file.
+The error number corresponds with a Howler.js error. {path, id, error}

 #Troubleshooting